mtxslv/mtxslv.github.io/_posts/2020-04-12-opencv_basics.md

 ```
 {% endraw %}

-Now, the focus of our project: Processing the image pixel-by-pixel.
-Let's iterate using two for loops (the image is an bi-dimensional matrix): the first one runs the rows and the second one runs the lines.
+Now, the focus of our project: processing the image pixel-by-pixel.
+Let's iterate using two `for` loops (the image is an bi-dimensional matrix): the first one runs the rows and the second one runs the lines.
 Notice how to use the `std::min` and `std::max` to decide where to start and end the loop.
+I used the `scope operator` (`::`) right there to exemplify how it is applied.

 The pixels' intensity goes between 0 and 255.
 The negative of a null intensity is its maximum value, and the negative of a maximum intensity is a null one.
 It indicates the equation we should use: